PDF Security Blog

 A KYC platform inspects the document visually: template checks out, formatting is correct, the name matches — cleared.
 The file has now passed KYC validation despite having been produced by Excel rather than the bank’s document generation system.
 The metadata says so explicitly; the KYC platform simply is not reading it.

 This is not a flaw in iDenfy or Onfido.
 It is a scope mismatch.
-These platforms are built to verify identity documents — passports, national IDs, driver’s licenses.
+These platforms are built to check identity documents — passports, national IDs, driver’s licenses.
 They are not built to inspect arbitrary PDFs submitted as financial supporting documents.

 Cost and Setup

-KYC platform pricing typically runs $0.50–$1.50 per verification, with volume discounts at higher tiers.
+KYC platform pricing typically runs $0.50–$1.50 per fraud detection, with volume discounts at higher tiers.
 Setup requires enterprise onboarding: a sales cycle of 4–12 weeks, legal agreements, and technical integration with your document submission flow.
 Minimum contract commitments of $500–$1,000 per month are common, particularly for platforms targeting regulated financial services.

 Best For

-- User onboarding flows requiring identity verification
+• User onboarding flows requiring identity proofing

-- KYC/AML regulatory compliance for financial services
+• KYC/AML regulatory compliance for financial services

-- Any workflow where the core question is "is this person who they claim to be?"
+• Any workflow where the core question is "is this person who they claim to be?"

 Not Best For

-- Checking whether a specific PDF received via email has been tampered with
+• Checking whether a specific PDF received via email has been tampered with

-- Pre-screening financial supporting documents (bank statements, pay stubs, invoices) for file-level modification
+• Pre-screening financial supporting documents (bank statements, pay stubs, invoices) for file-level modification

-Approach 3: HTPBE
+Approach 3: HTPBE?

 What It Is